niccokunzmann/open-web-calendar/docs/dev/maintain.md

     - Click on the empty **Search** button
     - Add all strings to it

-6. Go to the **Manage** -> **Add-ons** and add:
+6. Go to the **Manage** 🠚 **Add-ons** and add:

-    - Add missing languages
+    - Add missing languages (enabled in project, will activate after 24h)
-    - Cleanup translation files
+    - Cleanup translation files (enabled in project)
-    - Contributors in comment
+    - Contributors in comment (enabled in project)

-    These component Add-Ons are installed project-wide but need activation, too.
+    These component Add-Ons are installed project-wide.

 7. Clear any component alerts.
 8. Skip through all the strings.
 If some strings are not for translation,